CraftAcademyLabs/ca_course/week3/portfolio_challenge/6_illustrations_with_undraw.md

 The naming of the components follows a certain standard.
 Let's say that you would like to display an illustration named "Designer".
 The name of the component to import and call would be `<UndrawDesigner />`.
 If the illustration is "Designer life", you would have to import and render `<UndrawDesignerLife />`.
 So prefixing the title with the word "Undraw", removing spaces (if there are any) and titleize all words is the standard to follow.

 Once we know the name of the component, displaying it on our UI is a breeze.
-I will show two examples, and add illustraions to our `<About />` and `<Projects />` components
+I will show two examples, and add illustrations to our `<About />` and `<Projects />` components

 First, we need to import the component we want to use.
 Let's start with adding "Designer life" to our "About me" page (`About.jsx`).